 You can use your card for one extra day

-Though some people mistakenly think that I amsterdam City Card is valid for 1, 2, 3, 4 days, it is valid exactly what the number of your card says: 24, 48, 72 or 96 hours.
+Though some people mistakenly think that I amsterdam City Card is valid for 1 – 5 days, it is valid exactly what the number of your card says: 24, 48, 72, 96 or 120 hours.
 So if you activate your card on your first day, let’s say, at 11:00, it will still be valid till 11:00 on the day after the last one.
-You can use this trick and for example, enter the Artis Royal Zoo at 10:30 and spend half of the day there.
+You can, for example, enter the Artis Royal Zoo at 10:30 and spend half of the day there.

 The card’s transport and museum element are activated separately